 Looking west across Vail Pass (elevation 10,666 feet above sea level) in Colorado, Interstate 70 leaves Summit County and enters Eagle County.
 Even in autumn and spring, snow is a frequent occurrence here.
 Photo taken by Jeff Royston, 11/18/06.

 Interstate 70 is one of the few Interstate Highways that has traffic signals on its mainline.
 The series of traffic signals is located on the connection between the Pennsylvania Turnpike (Interstate 76) and Interstate 70 through Breezewood, Pennsylvania via U.S. 30 through town.
-The reason why this connection is not direct harkens back to the requirements of the Federal-Aid Highway Act of 1956.
+The reason why this connection is not direct hearkens back to the requirements of the Federal-Aid Highway Act of 1956.
 Under Section 113(c), interchange connections between a toll road and the Interstate Highway System could be constructed with either Federal-Aid highway funds or toll revenue; however, if Federal-Aid funds were used, the tolling authority and state department of transportation would have to enter into an agreement with the Federal Highway Authority to cease collecting tolls upon retirement of the bonds.

 Since the Pennsylvania Turnpike Commission (PTC) did not wish to stop collecting tolls after retiring bonds, the PTC decided against using the State of Pennsylvania's Federal-Aid funds for the Interstate 70 connection.
 In addition, the PTC decided not to use its own revenue for constructing other direct interchanges, such as Interstate 81 in Carlisle and Interstate 99 in Bedford.
 There are no immediate plans to construct an Interstate 70 Breezewood bypass, so the strip of fast food, gas stations, and motels will remain a busy route for Interstate 70 motorists for some time to come.3

 In Columbus, the Ohio DOT studied several options to deal with worsening congestion in downtown in the early 2000s.
-Some of the options include converting portions of Interstate 70 into a surface boulevard, adding various collector-distributor lanes parallel to the freeway, adding lanes, or doing nothing.
+Some of the options include converting portions of Interstate 70 into a surface boulevard, adding various collector distributor lanes parallel to the freeway, adding lanes, or doing nothing.

-Another option, presented in November 2003, the Ohio DOT proposed separating through traffic on Interstates 70/71 from Downtown-bound traffic possibly through the use of collector-distributor lanes.
-According to the Columbus Dispatch article, "the plan would eliminate highway lane changes by dedicating three lanes of traffic to I-70, two lanes to I-71 and creating collector-distributor streets above the highway for motorists getting to and from two sets of Downtown ramps."
+Another option, presented in November 2003, the Ohio DOT proposed separating through traffic on Interstates 70/71 from Downtown-bound traffic possibly through the use of collector distributor lanes.
+According to the Columbus Dispatch article, "the plan would eliminate highway lane changes by dedicating three lanes of traffic to I-70, two lanes to I-71 and creating collector distributor streets above the highway for motorists getting to and from two sets of Downtown ramps."

 As the study progressed between 2002 and 2004, various options were considered, eliminated, or adopted for further consideration.
-According to the ODOT I-70/I-71 South Innerbelt Corridor Study, construction of one of three possible alternatives (involving the location and layout of the collector distributor lanes) would begin in 2008 and end in late 2010.
+According to the ODOT I-70/I-71 South Innerbelt Corridor Study, construction of one of three possible alternatives (involving the location and layout of the collector distributor lanes) would have begun in 2008 and end in late 2010.
 Design of the project began in 2005.6

 St. Louis and East St. Louis